MartinHepperle/HP-ReproParts/README.md

 <h1>HP-ReproParts</h1>
-<p>This repository collects my 3D printable parts for obsolete computers.
+<p>This repository collects my 3D printable parts for computers.

-These parts were created for replacing broken or missing parts of obsolete computers and peripherals for hobby purposes.

 The focus is mainly on Hewlett Packard computers.
 </p>
 <p>Most of these parts have been printed on my low cost hobby printer "Anycubic Mega 3D" in PLA.